gitter-badger/rubyhelper/README.md

 The developpement running like that :

 ### Development time (dev branch) ###
-1. Found idea, create a new feature-* branch
+1. Found idea, create a new feature-* branch from branch#dev
 2. Puts idea or fix it in the source code (*can be switched with 3.*)
 3. Develops few tests and documente the code (*can be switched with 2.*)
-4. Merge the new code in the dev branch with "--no-ff" option (*and optionaly tag it like v1.0.alpha2*)
+4. Merge the new code in the branch#dev with "--no-ff" option (*and optionaly tag it like v1.0.alpha2*)
-5. Update the Changelog
+5. Update the Changelog etc.
-6. **repeat 1-5 actions few times until the next version**
+6. **repeat 1-5 actions few times until the next X or Y version**

 ### Release Time (release branch) ###
+7. Start a branch#release-X.Y
-7. Improves tests and checks the documentation, hunts the bugs
+8. Improves tests and checks the documentation, hunts the bugs
-8. Validates the version
+9. Validates the version
-9. Push the version into branch#master and tag it as stable (*like v1.2*).
+10. Push the version into branch#master and tag it as stable (*like v1.2*).
 Publish the gem.
-10. Push new releases if needed (*hotfixs mainly*) (*like v1.2.2*)
-11. Go to branch#dev, merge with branch#release and returns to the next dev version
+11. Merge with branch#release with branch#dev and got to the next dev version

 ### Bugfix time (release branch) ###
-12. Found bug in the code of a release
+13. Found bug in the code of a release, or an improvement
-13. Choose between hotfix-*, feature-*, or dev branch
-14. Develop the patch
+14. Develop the patch in branch#hotfix-*
-15. If hotfix, merge with X.Y and wait for next rc
+15. Merge with branch#master, branch#dev
+16. Publish the new release vX.Y.Z if needed

 **Note about the first time developpement**